Sianne Ngai — Research Notes

 1. Ugly Feelings (2005)

 Key insight: When we can’t act, our feelings become diagnostic.
-The muffled quality of these emotions reflects the muffled quality of political resistance under capitalism.
+Their muffled quality reflects the muffled quality of political resistance under capitalism.

 2. Our Aesthetic Categories: Zany, Cute, Interesting (2012)